Big Wood River Below Magic

 In good water years, more fish survive, but in low water years the water is shut off as early as July, resulting in significant fish kill.
 Thousands of large rainbow and brown trout, many over 18” die due to lack of water.
 TU has been working on solutions to this problem for 8 years.

 We continue to work on creative solutions to obtain a permanent year round water source for this unique ecosystem and fishery.

 Over the past years we have collected water quality information on this portion of the Big Wood River in the spring, summer and fall.

 We continue to be optimistic and are working with water users to try and find a win-win solution for this problem.
 We will keep you updated as changes occur.

 BWR Home Waters Initiative

-The Big Wood river is part of TU National Home Rivers Initiative .
+The Big Wood River is part of the TU National Home Rivers Initiative.